influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/visualize/grafana.md

 2. Under **InfluxDB Details**:

     - **Database**: Provide a database name to query.
-Use the database name that is mapped to your InfluxBD Cloud bucket.
+      Use the database name that is mapped to your InfluxBD bucket.
     - **User**: Provide an arbitrary string.
       _This credential is ignored when querying {{% product-name %}}, but it cannot be empty._
     - **Password**: Provide an [API token](/influxdb/cloud-serverless/admin/tokens/)